TR3650 History

 The 01-04 TR3650 uses a shifter base and handle that appears to be identical to the T-45, but the shifter base is a different size, so they are not interchangeable.
 One shifting improvement in the TR3650 is that positive, non-adjustable shift stops were incorporated in the design eliminating the need for any troublesome aftermarket adjustable shift stops as were commonly added to the T-5, T-45 and TR3550/TKO transmissions.

-The 05-10 TR3650 uses an external shifter mechanism that manipulates a shaft that pertrudes from the upper-rear of the transmission.
+The 05-10 TR3650 uses an external shifter mechanism that manipulates a shaft that protrudes from the upper-rear of the transmission.
 Performance enthusiasts dislike this design because twisting in the drive train on a hard launch causes the shifter, which is anchored to the body, to tend to mis-index the 2-3 shift.
+There are aftermarket shifters that address this, but the most effective "fix" has been to "upgrade" to Tremec's T56 Magnum-XL 6-speed transmission which reverts to the previous concept of the shifter being bolted directly to the transmission housing.

 Output Shaft Connection